trustgrid/docs/content/en/getting-started/security/_index.md

 ## Authentication

 Pre-shared keys (PSK) are the most common method for authenticated connectivity and present a significant risk when implemented poorly.
 Certificate-based authentication is difficult and requires advanced skill sets.
 Trustgrid is the ‘root of trust’ in a Public Key Infrastructure (PKI) built by our security experts to enable automated certificate management across Trustgrid networks.
-All devices enroll in the PKI and are managed centrally from Trustgrid’s cloud infrastructure.
+All devices enroll in the PKI are managed centrally from Trustgrid’s cloud infrastructure.
 Certificates are issued per device and are used to authenticate, and for encryption of all traffic.

 ## Authorization